dhaval201279/dhaval-shah.com/content/post/2021-09-12-rsocket-webflux-perf-comparison.md

 1. 95th Percentile response time of RSocket based communication is 1/3 of Webflux based API consumption
 2. Mean response time of RSocket based communication is 1/2 of Webflux based API consumption
 3. Failures in RSocket based communication is 1/2 of WebFlux based API consumption
-4. TPS for successful requests in RSocket based communication is twice more than  that of Webflux based API consuption
+4. TPS for successful requests in RSocket based communication is twice more than  that of Webflux based API consumption

 ## [JVM Memory](https://www.dhaval-shah.com/understanding-jvm-memory-management/) usage and [Garbage Collection]() behavior
 GC logging was enabled while performing load testing.
 GC logs were parsed via [GC Easy](https://gceasy.io/) to infer detailed JVM heap and GC behavior.
 Below are the observations w.r.t key performance parameters :